Biography of Jeremy R. Hansen

 Experience: Prior to joining the Canadian Space Program, LCol Hansen served as a CF-18 fighter pilot and held the position of Combat Operations Officer at 4 Wing in Cold Lake, Alberta.
 His responsibilities included ensuring the effectiveness of NORAD Air Defense Operations and the operability of Deployed and Forward Operating Locations (Bases).

-From 2006 to 2007, LCol Hansen served as a CF-18 fighter pilot in 409 Tactical Fighter Squadron, where his responsibilities included leading tactical formations and serving as a Maintenance Test Pilot.
-From 2004 to 2006, he served as a CF-18 fighter pilot in 441 Tactical Fighter Squadron, where his responsibilities included NORAD Operations, Deployed Exercises and Arctic Flying Operations.
-He completed his CF-18 Fighter Pilot Training in 410 Fighter Training Squadron from 2003 to 2004.
-His experience also includes frequent deployments to the United States and Europe.
+From 2004 to 2007, LCol Hansen served as a CF-18 fighter pilot with 409 Tactical Fighter Squadron and 441 Tactical Fighter Squadron, where his responsibilities included NORAD Operations, Deployed Exercises and Arctic Flying Operations.
+He completed his CF-18 Fighter Pilot Training in 410 Tactical Fighter Operational Training Squadron from 2003 to 2004.

 LCol Hansen's flight experience began at the age of 12, when he joined the Air Cadet Program.
 He obtained both glider and private pilot licenses through this program by the age of 17.
 This training led to his acceptance to Collège militaire royal in Saint-Jean-sur-Richelieu, Quebec.